 Certain Breeds Have Health Issues

-You may love your English Bulldog, but that doesn’t mean you can wish away his or her hip dysplasia, cardiac disease or respiratory disease.
-You can, however, protect yourself against the odds.
-Many pet insurance policies offer protection against hereditary and congenital conditions, as well as pre-existing conditions, so you’re financially covered.
+You may love your English Bulldog, but that doesn’t mean you can wish away their hip dysplasia, cardiac disease, or respiratory disease.
+You can protect yourself against the odds.
+Many pet insurance policies offer protection against hereditary and congenital conditions, so you’re financially covered.

 An emergency cash stash can keep you from financial hardship should an accident or sudden illness happen.
 Set aside money as you can, and you’ll feel less stressed when it comes time to actually use it.
-You may even want to create a pet health savings account where you automatically save $20 a month “just in case”.
-Because let’s face it, you will need to use it for your pet at some point.
+You may even want to create a pet health savings account where you automatically save $20 a month “just in case.”

 Buy Quality Food

 As the saying goes, “You are what you eat.”
 The same is true for your pet.
-Feed him highly processed foods, and you’ll reap the unpleasant reward from that decision in the vet’s office.
-Spend a little more on better food, and you’re much less likely to pay unwanted vet visits — and bills.
+Feed them highly processed foods, and you’ll reap the unpleasant reward from that decision in the vet’s office.
+Spend a little more on better food, and you’re less likely to pay unwanted vet visits — and pet health bills.